-If your file is over 50 MB, you will have to transfer files directly to our FTP server with your own software (such as Filezilla or Fetch).
-You will need to be set-up with a username and password, which your Project Manager can help you with if you do not already have one.
+In order to transfer files via our FTP, you will need a username and password, which your Project Manager can help you with if you do not already have one.
 The process for setting up a username and password for the FTP takes about 24-hours, so plan accordingly and use other transfer options as needed for rush projects.

 Please note that your Project Manager does NOT get a notification when files are posted directly to the FTP server, so you will need to email them to let them know that you’ve transferred files.
 Here are some more detailed instructions for transferring files using this option.